 I thought then to myself that surely the "travel gods" must have been trying to even the score.
 I've done a fair amount of travelling in my days, and have rarely had any problems with flights or connections.
 On this day, however, misfortunate began nearly as soon as I left the house to head to the airport.
 I ended up getting caught in the worst traffic gridlock on the 401 expressway that I've experienced in my 16 years of daily commute in Toronto.
 An accident (overturned semi) closed down the express lanes, and all traffic was channelled into the collector lanes.
 As fate would have it, construction narrowed the flow (normally 10 lanes) down to a single lane.
 Despite losing nearly two hours due to this calamity, I arrived at the departure gate on time, stressed but thankful that I've always made it a habit of going to the airport well ahead of time.
 As it turns out, departure of my flight to Newark was delayed an hour.
 Great.
 This would provide me a mere ½ hour to make my connection in Newark for the flight to Stockholm.

 The flight to Copenhagen, on a new Airbus A340-300, was a relaxing one and I even slept for several hours.
 The rest of the journey, from Copenhagen to Stockholm, then on to Luleå went basically well, although the connection time in Stockholm was just barely sufficient, resulting in another frenzied rush to the domestic terminal and then to the waiting airplane.
-Thankfully, my seatmate on the flight to Stockholm, a Finnish girl, was also flying on to Luleå, and knew her way around the airport.
-As such, precious time was conserved (thanks, Anu).
+Thankfully, my seatmate on the flight to Stockholm was also flying on to Luleå, and knew the airport well.
+As such, precious time was conserved.
 As a final affront, my seat on that final leg, aboard an aging MD-80, was at the very rear of the airplane right next to the fuselage-mounted engine (not only noisy, but smack in the rotorburst zone).
 I finally arrived in Luleå, tired and seven hours late, but thankful that Peter was there to meet me and that he'd been resourceful in finding out my revised travel route and arrival time.
 It was now past seven in the evening, local time.
 Despite all, I felt sufficiently refreshed that Peter, his girlfriend Sofia, and I went out for supper at the "Waldorf" restaurant, before calling it a long day's night.

 Friday, Oct.
 1st, 2004 - 1st full day in Luleå